corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 ### Add the JSON representable

-As noted in the [introduction](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-intro.md), you must pass JSON parameters if you want the output to be returned over RPC.
-All of your CorDapp's external interactions are now performed via HTTP-RPC REST APIs.
-The node will return information in the same way.

-You must add these parameters in the form of a `JsonRepresentable` with these components:
+Add parameters in the form of a `JsonRepresentable` with these components:

 * An overridden method from the `JsonRepresentable` interface: `@OverRide`.
 This is what the node will return each time the node is asked for a JSON representation of the state.
 * A `Dto` class that will be used as the template of the returned JSON file.
 This class marks all variable types as `String`.